specgen-io/docs/spec/format.md

 ## HTTP Endpoints

 HTTP endpoints are defined in `http` section of the spec.
 Endpoints are grouped in APIs.
 APIs are used in code generation and should bundle together related endpoints.
-The API name should be in [snake_case](https://en.wikipedia.org/wiki/Snake_case).
+Read more about endpoints in the [HTTP Endpoints](http.md) section.

 ## Models

-Models section allows to define custom user types, including object models, enums, and oneOf unions.
+Models are defined in `models` section of the spec.
+This section allows to define custom user types, including object models, enums, and tagged unions.
 These user-defined models can be used in endpoints where needed by their names.

+Read more about endpoints in the [Models](models.md) section.